binoopmj/devfinder/README.md

-# Getting Started with Create React App
+# Github users search app created with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This app helps you to find the github users  by their names or usernames.
+It uses GitHub API for fetching data and Tailwind CSS for beautify.

 ## Available Scripts